asebeny/battleship/README.txt

 ==========
 basic programming in python

-This is an extended version of the Codeacademy exercise Project Battleship
+This is an extended version of the Codecademy exercise Project Battleship

 Upgrades include: